VirtualBrainLab/vbl-docs/source/02_traj_planner/05_tp_development.md

 The most important thing to keep in mind is that objects in the scene are positioned according to their transformed coordinates.
 What the heck does that mean!?!
 This means that the `Transform.position` of a 3D model in the scene is computed by calculating: `CoordinateSpace.Space2World(CoordinateTransform.Transform2SpaceAxisChange(coordinate))`.
 Note that we **do not un-transform the cooordinate** by using `CoordinateTransform.Transform2Space`, it's only correct to do this when you need to know where a Transformed coordinate is in a *different* CoordinateTransform.

-The reason that we represent objects in their Transformed coordinates is that this means that objects in the Unity scene obey euclidian geometry, i.e. the distance between two points in the Unity scene can be calculated with `Vector3.Distance` and the angle between two points a third reference coordinate can be calculated using `Vector3.Angle`, these distances are angles are the correct distances and angles in the Transformed Coordinate Space.
+The reason that we represent objects in their Transformed coordinates is that this means that objects in the Unity scene obey euclidian geometry, i.e. the distance between two points in the Unity scene (and therefore in the Transformed space) can be calculated with `Vector3.Distance` and the angle between two vectors in the scene (and therefore in the Transformed space) can be calculated using `Vector3.Angle`, these distances are angles are the correct distances and angles in the Transformed Coordinate Space.
 If it's not obvious why this is important ask Dan to explain it.

 **Moving between spaces and transforms**